hiphapa/blogs.snap-ci.com/_posts/2013-10-21-aws-elastic-beanstalk.markdown

 Click Add to create the Deploy stage.

+Now, there are a couple of things here that may not be clear as to why they are being done.
+For example, we perform a git checkout as the first step before zipping the application.
+This is done because Snap symlinks its own database.yml for Rails builds.
+If you deploy using that database.yml your application will fail as we don't define a production configuration in the one that we create for you.

+Next thing you might have noticed is that we first delete any existing application versions with the same version label before creating a new application version with that label.
+This is done to ensure that you deploy the current build and not any previous versions.

-Now, click Save and Re-run, wait for the pipeline to complete and voila!
+Now that you have the Deploy stage added to your pipeline, click the Save and Re-run button.
+Wait for the pipeline to complete and voila!
 You can now view your [Elastic Beanstalk dashboard](https://console.aws.amazon.com/elasticbeanstalk/home) to see the status of your newly deployed application.

 ![elastic beanstalk dashboard](/assets/images/screenshots/aws-elastic-beanstalk/elastic-beanstalk-dashboard.png){: .screenshot}